Version of Me

-Version of Me is the seventh studio album by English singer Melanie C. It was released on 21 October 2016 by Red Girl Records to highly positive reviews.
+Version of Me is the seventh studio album by the English singer Melanie C. It was released on 21 October 2016 by Red Girl Records to highly positive reviews.
 It became her highest-charting album since 2005's Beautiful Intentions, debuting at number 25 on the UK Albums Chart.
 It was released in Germany at a later date in 2017 becoming her first album to chart outside of the top 20.